zenaan/lang-list/README.md

 1. `unknown`: _boolean_, optional, `true` if this uid is not (yet) properly identified, `false` otherwise or if not present
-1. `alias_of`: _string_, optional, MUST be non-empty if present; if present, this field's value is the `syntax_uid` and its key is an alias of that uid
+1. `alias_of`: _string_, optional, MUST be non-empty if present; if present, this field's value is the `syntax_uid` of the "primary" or "parent" syntax, of which the present uid is an alias
 1. `deprecated`: _boolean_, optional, `true` if this `syntax_uid` is deprecated, `false` otherwise or if not present;
    `deprecated` MUST only be present if `alias_of` is also present